hypo69/hypo/docs/raw_rst_from_ai/credentials.md

 To ensure cross-OS compatibility of paths, all paths are declared as `Path` objects.

-**CRITICAL SECURITY VULNERABILITY!**

-The file `password.txt` containing the password for `credentials.kdbx` is present in the project.
-This is a **major security vulnerability**.
-Never hardcode passwords into your code or project files.
-Immediately remove this vulnerability.
-Implement a secure, protected mechanism for loading the password.
-Consider storing the password in an environment variable or a secure configuration file that is not under version control.
+**CRITICAL SECURITY VULNERABILITY:**  The password for `credentials.kdbx` is stored in `password.txt` in the project.
+This is a severe security risk.  **DO NOT STORE PASSWORDS IN PLAIN TEXT WITHIN YOUR CODE OR PROJECT FILES.**  Immediately remove this vulnerability.
+Use a secure mechanism for retrieving the password, such as environment variables or a securely-stored file (e.g., one encrypted with a strong key).

 TODO: The root directory can have any name.
 Currently, it is hardcoded as `hypotez`.
 Need to add the option to choose the name of the root directory in the configuration file.
 """